northwestcoder/firebase2appsheet/README.md

 #### Note: This is not an official Google Product.

+### Overview

+- Google Firestore is a fast, realtime nosql data store which also includes numerous API clients and entry points.

+- Flask is an python, open-source web routing package that can handle all kinds of neat API scenarios.

+- Google Appsheet.com is a SaaS platform for no-code mobile applications

+- Google Cloud Run creates production-grade containerized servers from your configured source code.

+*This demo/solution combines all four of these elements.*

 ### Requirements

 - Access to Google Cloud and a Google cloud project with billing enabled